 Mechanical Engineering - Accelerated Bachelor's to Master's Program

-Qualified students may apply up to twelve (12) course credits, completed in partial fulfillment of the BSME degree toward the MSME degree.
+Qualified students may apply up to six (6) course credits, completed in partial fulfillment of the BSME degree toward the MSME degree.
 This Accelerated Bachelors-Masters (ABM) degree option is available to students who meet the following criteria:

-- Student must have an Engineering GPA of 3.4 or greater AND in institutional GPA OF 3.40 or greater;
+- Student must have an Engineering GPA of 3.4 or greater and an institutional GPA of 3.40 or greater;

 - Student must be currently in their Junior or Senior year of studies in the BSME program.

 For a course to count toward both the BSME and MSME degrees, it must satisfy the requirements for both degrees.
 This includes minimum grade requirements.
 All courses applied under the ABM option must be taken at USA.

 Any student wishing to pursue the ABM option, must receive approval from the Department Chair prior to taking any classes under this option.
 The student must complete an ABM option declaration form and a degree plan for the BSME which show which courses are to be counted under the ABM option.
 The form must be approved by the student’s advisor, the ME Director of Graduate Studies, and the ME Department Chair, prior to taking any classes under the ABM program.